feifei24/TCP-IP/README.md

 How to use TCP/IP?<br>
   1. Using TCP/IP to fix internet connection problem.<br>
-    For example, Internet wire is connect, network adapter card is good, but there is no Internet.<br>
+    For example, Internet wire is connect, network adapter card is plug-in, but there is no Internet.<br>
       Using ping to approximate the problem area.<br>
         <OL Type = "A">
         <LI>Ping 127.0.0.1, if fail, it mean that local network TCP/IP is not working properly, please reinstall TCP/IP and try             it again.
-        <LI>Ping personal IP address, if fail, it mean that network adapter card is not correct.
+        <LI>Ping computer IP address, if fail, it mean that network adapter card is not correct.
-        <LI>Ping the local area network other computer IP address or Internet IP adress.
-If fail, it mean that wire is not                  connect.
+        <LI>Ping the Internet IP adress.
+If fail, it mean that the internet connection is not connected.
 If success, but                    internet still not working, it mean that problem could cause by the internet software.
         </OL>